 The technical reports from the years 1971, 1972, 1978, and 1979 (Overgaard, 1984) were scanned using a standard printer scanner with enhanced contrast.
 The resulting files were subsequently manually enhanced ensuring that data columns were correctly aligned, that the contrast was optimal, and that imperfections in the scanned images were minimized.
 The files were then processed with optical-recognition software.
 The technical report from 1974 could not be located at DTU and a scanned version was therefore acquired from the National Snow and Ice Database in the US.
-We do not know which scanning settings were used for this but the quality of the scan of 1974 technical report is less good lower than the ones scanned at DTU.
+We do not know which scanning settings were used for this but the quality of the scan of 1974 technical report is lower than the ones scanned at DTU.
 For reference, the original scans of the technical reports are available on the DTU data repository as PDF files.
 This is part of our level 1 dataset (see Fig. 2).

 The technical report from the 1978 campaign was processed using the ABBYY FineReader PDF software while the other reports were processed with Amazon Textract.
 The coordinates were converted from the native format degrees, minutes and decimal of minutes to degree and decimal degrees.
 The result was then quality-controlled manually.
-For reference, the original seans of the technical reports are available on the data website as PDF files.
-We note that the originals film were also further compressed and made available in micro-fiche copies but only a limited number of the micro-fiche copies have been scanned due to their lower resolution compared to the film rolls This is part of our level 2 dataset (see Fig. 2) and can be found in
+This is part of our level 2 dataset (see Fig. 2) and can be found in the folder Geographical coordinates for ice-penetrating radar surveys in Greenland 1971-1979 (doi: https://doi.org/10.11583/DTU.25804948.v1) on the DTU data repository.